bondstreet/for-ny/posts/2016-08-10-daniel-holzman.md

 Over 100 years old and still owned by the same family, selling the same menu to the same regulars (or at least they look that old) - Bamonte’s is the stuff of pure legends.
 I first stumbled in here 10 years ago and couldn’t believe the scene; what bar is complete without telephone booths, a cigarette vending machine, and a handful nefarious-looking characters nursing drinks.
 Make a reservation or just walk in - there’s always a table or a spot at the bar.
 Get yourself a martini, some baked clams, the Spicy Calamari and the Veal Rollatini.
 You can thank me later.

 ![Mike’s Hookup](https://s3.amazonaws.com/bst-fornyc/Daniel%20Holzman%20Mikes%20Hook%20Up.jpg)
-## Mike’s Hookup
+## Mikey’s Hook-Up
 Just saying, if you need to get your computer fixed….
-Mike’s has been doing their thing since before Williamsburg was a thing.
+Mikey’s has been doing their thing since before Williamsburg was a thing.
 If you’re in the market for an old school amp, guitar cables, miscellaneous computer parts, or printer ink, then look no further.
-We get all of our laptops from The Meatball Shop repaired at Mike’s - they do a bang up job for a fair price on a tight timeline.
+We get all of our laptops from The Meatball Shop repaired at Mikey’s - they do a bang up job for a fair price on a tight timeline.
 There’s also a ping pong table right in the middle of the store.

 ![Rush Designs](https://s3.amazonaws.com/bst-fornyc/Daniel%20Holzman%20Rush%20Design.jpg)
 ## Rush Designs